 Data from the rover suggested that rocks at the landing site resembled terrestrial volcanic types with high silicon content, specifically a rock type known as andesite.

-Final contact with Pathfinder was at 10:23 UT on 27 September 1997.
-Although mission planners tried to reestablish contact for the next five months, the highly successful mission was officially declared terminated on 10 March 1998.
-After landing, Mars Pathfinder was renamed the Sagan Memorial Station after the late astronomer Carl Sagan.
+Final contact with Pathfinder was at 10:23 UT Sept.
+27, 1997.
+Although mission planners tried to re-establish contact for the next five months, the highly successful mission was officially declared over on March 10, 1998.